-Our mission as a project is to build an alternative, citizen-led model for the internet.
-We do that by setting out an ambitious vision for what we want the future internet to look like, identifying the concrete building blocks (both policy interventions and technological tools) we need to get us there, and convening the right ecosystem to bring us closer towards our vision.
-This phase of the project, NGI Forward leads on from Engineroom which ran from 2017 to mid 2019.
+Our mission was to build an alternative, citizen-led model for the internet, by setting out an ambitious vision for what we want the future internet to look like, identifying the concrete building blocks (both policy interventions and technological tools) we need to get us there, and convening the right ecosystem to bring us closer towards our vision.
+This phase of the project, NGI Forward, led on from Engineroom which ran from 2017 to mid 2019.

-NGI Forward is a Nesta-led international consortium made up of seven partners:
+NGI Forward was a Nesta-led international consortium made up of seven partners:

 - At Nesta, we work on the vision and policy agenda and oversee the overall direction of the project.